Międzyrzec Podlaski

-Międzyrzec Podlaski (/pl/; Meserici) is a town in Biała Podlaska County, Lublin Voivodeship, Poland, with a population of 17,102 inhabitants as of 2014.
+Międzyrzec Podlaski (/pl/; Meserici) is a town in Biała County, Lublin Voivodeship, Poland, with a population of 17,102 inhabitants as of 2014.
 The total area of the town is 20.03 km2.
 Międzyrzec is located in the historic region of Podlachia, near the Krzna river, not far from the border with Belarus.

 History

 The first official mention of Międzyrzec Podlaski as a town dates back to 1434, or (alternatively) 1455 and 1477 according to different historical sources.
 At that time, the newly established town was located along a busy merchant route from Łuków to Brześć.
 Międzyrzec quickly developed: in 1486, a Roman Catholic church was built here, and town's owner, Jan Nassutowicz, received permission for fairs.
 In 1598, a salt warehouse was opened, the town also was center of beer industry.
 Międzyrzec was a private town of the Nassutowicz, Wyszyński, Zabrzeziński, Zbaraski and Czartoryski noble families.

 The period of peace and prosperity ended in 1648, when Miedzyrzec was raided by Zaporozhian Cossacks.
 During the Swedish invasion of Poland, the town was ransacked and burned by Swedes, who returned in 1706 and 1708, during the Great Northern War.
 Furthermore, Międzyrzec was raided by Russians in 1660.
 In 1775, Międzyrzec was the largest city in Podlachia.